SpenceKonde/megaTinyCore/Installation.md

 1. File -> Preferences, enter the above URL in "Additional Boards Manager URLs"
 2. Tools -> Boards -> Boards Manager...
+3. Wait while the list loads (takes longer than one would expect, and refreshes several times).
-3. Select "megaTinyCore by Spence Konde" and click "Install".
+4. Select "megaTinyCore by Spence Konde" and click "Install".
 For best results, choose the most recent version.

 ## Manual Installation
 Manual installation allows the latest version of the core to be installed, with fixes that may not yet be available in the board manager version of the core.
 You must have the 1.8.3 version of the Official AVR Board Package installed (comes with 1.8.13 of Arduino IDE, or upgrade using board manager) for manual installation to work.
 Manual installation is recommended if you are working on developing or modifying the core, or if you need the latest fixes which are not in the released version.